truebelief/artemis_treeiso/README.md

 2. interim_segs: show the 2nd-stage segmentation from 2D cut-pursuit
 3. segs: final tree segmentation

+Please be patient: processing a laz file of ~25MB costs about 10 minutes using Intel(R)i7-9700K@3.60GHz and 16GB RAM.

 Example isolated trees from a plot:
 |Raw TLS Example1| After treeiso isolation|